-1. Proposals shall be valid and irrevocable for at least 180 days following the closing date for this RFP.

-2. This period may be extended by written agreement between a Provider and the IAD.

-D. IAOC Discretion; Cancellation, Negotiation, Contracting, Rejection, Clarification

-1. The IAOC may cancel this RFP, in whole or in part, at any time.

-2. The IAOC may obtain the assistance of others in fulfillment of its responsibilities in regards to the evaluation of responses to this RFP.

-3. The IAOC may contract with one or more Providers to accomplish the tasks reflected in the Statement of Work.

-4. The IAOC may disqualify proposals that it deems to be non-responsive.

-5. The IAOC may reject an Provider's proposal if the Provider:

-a.
-Fails to submit by the deadline

-b.
+- 1. Proposals shall be valid and irrevocable for at least 180 days following the closing date for this RFP - 2.
+This period may be extended by written agreement between a Provider and the IAD. - D. IAOC Discretion; Cancellation, Negotiation, Contracting, Rejection, Clarification - 1.
+The IAOC may cancel this RFP, in whole or in part, at any time. - 2.
+The IAOC may obtain the assistance of others in fulfillment of its responsibilities in regard to the evaluation of responses to this RFP. - 3.
+The IAOC may contract with one or more Providers to accomplish the tasks reflected in the Statements of Work. - 4.
+The IAOC may disqualify proposals that it deems to be non-responsive. - 5.
+The IAOC may reject a Provider's proposal if the Provider: - a.
+Fails to submit by the deadline - b.
 Fails to submit the information required

-c.
-Fails to submit a proposal in accordance with the required format d.
-Fails to submit a costs quotation response e.
-Fails to respond to requests for clarification, make an oral presentation, or perform tests if requested f.
-Fails to complete the Provider Affidavit g.
-For any other reason that the IAOC deems to be reasonable

-6. The IAOC may seek clarification of any element of a Provider's proposal.

-7. The IAOC may require Providers to make oral presentations in person at the offices of the Internet Society in Reston, Virginia, USA and/or participate in teleconferences at a time to be determined.
-Each Provider will be responsible for its own expenses associated with such presentations.

-8. The IAOC may select one or more Providers for contract negotiations on the basis of the strength, viability and financial terms of their proposals and presentations, their known track records for similar functions, and the credentials and experience presented in their proposals.
-The IAOC does not make any commitment regarding the outcome of these negotiations.

-9. The IAOC will seek to enter into contract(s) with a Provider or Providers that IAOC deems, in its sole discretion, to represent the best value combination of performance and cost, not necessarily the low bidder.

-10. All proposals shall become the property of the IAOC.
+- c.
+Fails to submit a proposal in accordance with the required format - d.
+Fails to submit a costs quotation response - e.
+Fails to respond to requests for clarification or make an oral presentation if requested - f.
+Fails to complete the Provider Affidavit - g.
+For any other reason that the IAOC deems to be reasonable - 6.
+The IAOC may seek clarification of any element of a Provider's proposal. - 7.
+The IAOC may require Providers to make oral presentations in person at the offices of the Internet Society in Reston, Virginia, USA and/or participate in teleconferences at a time to be determined.
+Each Provider will be responsible for its own expenses associated with such presentations. - 8.
+The IAOC may select one or more Providers for contract negotiations on the basis of the strength, viability and financial terms of their proposals and presentations, their known track records for similar functions, and the credentials and experience presented in their proposals.
+The IAOC does not make any commitment regarding the outcome of these negotiations. - 9.
+The IAOC will seek to enter into contract(s) with a Provider or Providers that IAOC deems, in its sole discretion, to represent the best value combination of performance and cost, not necessarily the low bidder. - 10.
+All proposals received will be treated as confidential.
+The names of parties submitting unsuccessful proposals will not be disclosed.